Infinite-Nomic/Infinite-Nomic/round6/rules.md

 **Effect**: When collecting from this module's factory, generate a random number between 1 and 3.
 If 1, lose 5 Points.
 If 2 or 3, gain 10 Points.
+Lose an amount of Dad Coins that is lower than 4, given that it would not cause your Dad Coin balance to go below 0.
+For every Dad Coin you choose to lose, gain 5 additional points.

 **Name**: Point-O-Matic 3000
 **Cost**: 3 Dad Coins